parrt/msds692/hw/pipeline.md

 }
 ```

-**For testing purposes, you must follow the order shown in that JSON.
-The records must be in the order of the rows found in the CSV and the key names/data must follow the columns found in the CSV.**
+**For evaluation purposes, you must follow the order shown in that JSON.
+The records must be in the order of the rows found in the CSV and the order of the key names/data must follow the columns found in the CSV.**

 In file `csv2json.py`, write a small script that reads in the CSV using `getdata()` and then prints out the data in JSON.
 It also must specifically use the keys I have above: `headers`, `data`.
 Note that the `when` key and the others within a record are not hardcoded: they depend on the headers from the CSV input.